OceanSTARLab/FieldFormer/README.md

 ## Requirements:
-The code was built with the `python3.10` and `torch=1.10.2`.
+The code was built with the `python3.10`.
 The detailed package info can be found in `requirement.txt`.